 - Style hair or set your hair as usual.

 One option for a style after the hair has gone through the deep conditioning process is to add a moisturizer such as Butta Butta Cream, and then two strands twist your hair.
 This helps you keep the hair stretched out while also keeping the moisture locked into your hair.

 In between washes, completes steps 4-6, so your hair will not dry out.
-Also, get a spray bottle and fill half with water and half with a leave-in conditioner, and 2 tablespoons of jojoba oil.
+Also, get a spray bottle and fill half with water, half with a leave-in conditioner, and 2 tablespoons of jojoba oil.